MANASHWINIC/digit_recognition/README.md

 The images are 28x28 pixels and grayscale.

 Google Colab File
 The project includes a Google Colab notebook for easy execution.
-You can access it here:

-Handwritten Digit Recognition - Google Colab

 In the Colab notebook, you’ll find sections for: